MariaRukat/coffee_game/README.md

   * Webpack

 ## To-do
-  * Change the speed of player with every cup of coffee gained
+  * Change the speed of player with every cup of coffee gained [DONE]
-  * Add a feature to the score-box - an image relevant to the score (sleepy or energetic face)
+  * Add a feature to the score-box - an image relevant to the score (sleepy or energetic face) [DONE]